iklam/jdk/src/java.base/share/man/keytool.md

 **Note:**

-Generating the key pair created a self-signed certificate; however, a certificate is more likely to be trusted by others when it is signed by a CA.
+Generating the key slot created a self-signed certificate; however, a certificate is more likely to be trusted by others when it is signed by a CA.

 To get a CA signature, complete the following process: